darkawesome/blog/content/blog/GeologyAnalysis.md

 Looking at the map before analysis there is a pattern that follows the Appalachian trail through the state.

-Each point in the data sets a point along the line feature for the trials in Pennsylvania.
+Each point in the data sets a point-along-the-line feature for the trials in Pennsylvania.
 The data presented has been collected since November 2007 and has been updated since October 2009.
 There are 2466 data points in the data frame.
 With 15 columns in the original data frame and 7 in the data frame after data wrangling.

 ``` r
 mapdata<-data.frame(